 When To Use An Erosion Control Silt Sock

-Erosion control silt socks are an effective tool for managing erosion and sediment runoff on construction sites and other areas where soil is prone to erosion.
-They are flexible tubes made of a permeable fabric that is filled with sediment-trapping materials, such as straw, coconut coir, or wood chips.
+Erosion control silt socks, also known as filter socks, are an effective tool for managing erosion and sediment runoff on construction sites and other areas where soil is prone to erosion.

 When placed around the perimeter of a construction site or along a slope, silt socks can help to prevent soil erosion by trapping sediment and allowing water to pass through, while also stabilizing the soil and promoting the growth of vegetation.
+Their design ensures close contact with the ground, which helps control water flow and trap sediment effectively.

 What is an erosion control silt sock?